lruepke/FEM_lecture/_sources/lecture3/fem_intro.rst.txt

     \end{align}

 While mathematically we are always allowed to split an integral into a sum of integrals, in FEM this is particularly useful.
-The catch is that the shape function associated with a node are only non-zero in the elements connected to that node.
-This in turn means that in :eq:`eq:fem_1d_weak_simple_2` we can do the integration of each element completely indepdent from all other elements!
+The catch is that the shape function associated with a node is only non-zero in the elements connected to that node.
+This in turn means that in :eq:`eq:fem_1d_weak_simple_2`, we can do the integration of each element completely independent from all other elements!

 In the following sessions, we will go through all the steps involved in solving :eq:`eq:fem_1d_weak_simple_2`.
 We will first do this in a simple 1-D case before moving on to the general 2-D.